Brendan Eich donated to Prop 8 anti gay marriage campaign

 The pair always dreamed of starting a company together, but Michael's visa was tied to his employment status.
 As it was not possible to marry, they were unable to found a new firm.

-When the Supreme Court repealed Proposition 8, the lovers immediately rushed to San Francisco City Hall to get married.
+When the Supreme Court repealed Proposition 8, the couple immediately rushed to San Francisco City Hall to get married.
 A post-nuptials picture of them was then published on the front page of the New York Times.

 “Today, Michael has a green card and we’re able to pursue this venture in the US,” said Catlin.
 “These days, I am so damn proud of my country for making this all possible.
 So, that’s why it’s personal for us.
 Brendan Eich was an active supporter of denying our right to be married and even to start this business."